stakater/Reloader/README.md

     metadata:
 ```

-### NOTE
+### NOTES
-`reloader.stakater.com/auto: "true"` will always override when use with either `secret.reloader.stakater.com/reload` or `configmap.reloader.stakater.com/reload` annotation.
+- `reloader.stakater.com/auto: "true"` will always override when use with either `secret.reloader.stakater.com/reload` or `configmap.reloader.stakater.com/reload` annotation.
+- you may override the auto annotation with the `--auto-annotation` flag
+- you may override the configmap annotation with the `--configmap-annotation` flag
+- you may override the secret annotation with the `--secret-annotation` flag

 ## Deploying to Kubernetes